What Is the Forex Swap?

 Roberto Rivero

-Understanding the swap in Forex will allow you to organise your trading strategy and money management to account for all the charges incurred by your trading.
+Possibly one of the least understood terms in Forex and CFD trading is the Forex swap, or CFD swap.
+It's important to know how the Forex swap fee works when trading, as it can impact your potential profits.
+Consequently, understanding the swap in Forex will allow you to organise your trading strategy and money management to account for all the charges incurred by your trading.

-What Does Swap Mean in Forex?
+What Is Swap in Forex?

 Depending on the swap rate and the position taken on the trade, the swap value can be either negative or positive.
 In other words, you will either have to pay a fee or you will be paid a fee for holding your position overnight.